Nitya

 Talks

-Nitya presents "The Essence of Indian Arts" — a lecture demonstration that takes audiences deep into the philosophy, history, and embodied practice of Bharatanatyam.
+Nitya presents "The Essence of Indian Arts" — a lecture demonstration that takes audiences deep into the philosophy, history, and embodied practice of Bharatanatyam, Indian Music, and the intersection of dance with yoga.
 It has been presented at some of the most distinguished academic and cultural institutions in the Bay Area.

 Community